PromptAI/promptdialog/docs/basic_concepts.md

 Sometimes a slot value needs to be reset.
 For example, a user might want to clear the previously entered information, or assign the slot an initial value at the beginning of a conversation.
 It can also be used when filling different slots of the same entity type, such as numbers: Fill in the order number when an order identifier is given, and fill in the phone number when a phone number is provided.

 ## Bot Response
 The system will send different responses according to user utterance.
-PromptDialog currently supports three kinds of responses:
+PromptDialog currently supports five kinds of responses:
 1. Text
 2. Image
 3. Attachment